Virtual Khovanov homology using cobordisms: Introduction

-In this paper we consider \textit{virtual link diagrams} $L_D$, i.e. planar graphs of valency four where every vertex is either an overcrossing $\slashoverback$ or an undercrossing $\backoverslash$ or a virtual crossing, which is marked with a circle.
-We also allow circles, i.e closed edges without any vertices.
+We consider \textit{virtual link diagrams} $L_D$ in this paper, i.e. planar graphs of valency four where every vertex is either an overcrossing $\slashoverback$, an undercrossing $\backoverslash$ or a virtual crossing $\virtual$, which is marked with a circle.
+We also allow circles, i.e. closed edges without any vertices.

 We call the crossings $\slashoverback$ and $\backoverslash$ \textit{classical crossings} or just \textit{crossings}.
 For a virtual link diagram $L_D$ we define the \textit{mirror image} $\overline L_D$ of $L_D$ by switching all classical crossings from an overcrossing to an undercrossing and vice versa.